Where is Northside located?

 8. What kind of music do you sing?

 We encourage the willing use and development of musical talent or skills.
 We have an Adult Choir, a seasonal Children's Choir, a Praise Team, a Handbell Choir, and a Men's Ensemble.
 We also have a pianist, a digital keyboard player, and we welcome any other instrumentalist that would like to accompany our services.
 We don't care about style or genre of music.
 Our sole basis for our musical selections is the Word of God.
 Our music includes new songs as well as the tried and true hymns of the faith.
 A song's lyrics and congregational singability, not its age, determine whether or not we sing it in worship.
-Songs which are man-centered are rejected.
-Everything about the singing throughout our worship service aims to express worship and gratitude towards God.
-No dark room, flashing lights, or smoke machine.
-Just regular men and women raising their voices in heartfelt singing that blesses our souls and pleases God.
+Everything about the singing throughout our worship service aims to express worship and gratitude towards God; regular men and women raising their voices in heartfelt singing that blesses our souls and pleases God.
 In addition, we intend for the worship of your brothers and sisters in Christ to be a testimony unto God's work in their lives.
 Therefore, we guard against turning distractions and we work to ensure the volume of the music never overpowers the voices of the congregation.

 9. Do you single out visitors?